 - Pre-heat your oven to 170°c (150°c for fan assisted ovens or Gas Mark 4) and grease a couple of baking sheets with a little butter/margarine.

 - Rub the flour, butter and icing sugar together until it resembles breadcrumbs.

 - Add the egg yolk and mix into a dough.
 Wrap the dough in cling film and pop it in the fridge for around 30 minutes.

-- Place your biscuits onto your pre-greased baking tray and bake for 10 to 12 minutes, until they are a light golden colour around the edges.
+- Place your biscuits onto your pre-greased baking tray and bake in your pre-heated oven for 10 to 12 minutes, until they are a light golden colour around the edges.

 - Once the biscuits are cool enough to handle (but still a little warm) sandwich them together with a spoonful of jam for each biscuit.

-- Dust with a little sugar if desired.
+- Finish with a dusting of a little sugar, if desired.